Jerome-Yao/CS307-project1/project1.md

 #### C++

-- Uses `std::async` and `std::future` to implement multi-threaded parallel insertion of data into different tables
+- **Multi-threaded Parallel Insertion**: The script utilizes `std::async` and `std::future` to implement multi-threaded operations.
+This allows concurrent data insertion into different tables, significantly enhancing the overall data import speed by leveraging the processing power of multiple CPU cores.
-- Uses `pqxx::stream_to` for batch streaming insertion  instead of executing SQL statements row by row, reducing database round  trips and significantly improving insertion efficiency
+- **Batch Streaming Insertion**: Instead of executing individual SQL statements for each row, the script employs `pqxx::stream_to` for batch streaming insertion.
+This method reduces the number of database round trips, thus improving insertion efficiency and minimizing the load on the database server.
-- Uses pass-by-reference to avoid data copying (`std::ref`)
+- **Avoiding Data Copying**: To further optimize performance, the script uses pass-by-reference with `std::ref` to avoid unnecessary data copying.
+This technique helps in reducing memory usage and improves the speed of data transfer between the application and the database.